-8 If new spark plug (HT) leads are required, purchase a set for your specific car and engine.
+8 If new spark plug (HT) leads are required, purchase a set for your specific car and

 9 Remove the distributor cap by unscrewing its retaining screws.
 Wipe it clean, and carefully inspect it inside and out for signs of cracks, carbon tracks (tracking) and worn, burned or loose contacts; check that the cap's carbon brush is unworn, free to move against spring pressure, and making good contact with the rotor arm.
 Also inspect the cap seal for signs of wear or damage, and renew if necessary.
 Remove the rotor arm from the distributor shaft and inspect it (see illustration).
 It is common practice to renew the cap and rotor arm whenever new spark plug (HT) leads are fitted.
 When fitting a new cap, remove the leads from the old cap one at a time, and fit them to the new cap in the exact same location - do not simultaneously remove all the leads from the old cap, or firing order confusion may occur.
-On refitting, ensure that the arm is securely pressed onto the shaft, and tighten the cap retaining screws securely.
+On refitting, cover from the end of the air cleaner body.